AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-27/acsd-48059-merchants-cannot-save-the-match-product-by-rule-for-categories-attribute.md

 ## Issue

-Merchants cannot save the "[!UICONTROL Match product by rule]" for categories attribute in [!DNL Visual Merchandiser].
+Merchants cannot save the *[!UICONTROL Match product by rule]* for categories attribute in [!DNL Visual Merchandiser].

 <u>Steps to reproduce</u>:

 1. Go to **[!UICONTROL Stores]** > **[!UICONTROL Configuration]** > **[!UICONTROL Catalog]** > **[!UICONTROL Visual Merchandiser]** > **[!UICONTROL Visible Attributes for Category Rules]**, add categories.
 1. Go to the Adobe Commerce Admin > **[!UICONTROL Catalog]** > **[!UICONTROL Categories]**.
     * Go to the [!UICONTROL Products in Category] section.
-    * Add a new "[!UICONTROL Match products by rule]" condition with the "categories" attribute.
+    * Add a new *[!UICONTROL Match products by rule]* condition with the categories attribute.

 <u>Expected results</u>: